Ideas to Make Your House Pet Friendly

 April 1, 2019

 For many, bringing a pet home is the same as bringing home new family.
 Pets easily find their way in our hearts with their playful antics and friendly companionship.
 When you first bring a new pet into your home it is imperative that you are willing to make some adjustments to your living space.
 This article is aimed at giving hints for all who have pets or will have pets in their home.
-Preparing your home and yard for your new pet is important to their well being and your ease of mind.
+Preparing your home and yard for your new pet is important to their well-being and your ease of mind.
 The focus will be discussing animals that are out most of the time, like cats and dogs, that are more likely to get into some mischievous fun.
-However, many of these tips and hints will work for most of the four legged friends we bring into our home.
+However, many of these tips and hints will work for most of the four-legged friends we bring into our home.

 Most of the tips will seem like common sense, however, when the new pet is roaming around it may slip our mind to check for common place hazards.
-Many times we take for granted that things are safe or wouldn't interest animals.
-However the puppy running down the hall with a roll of toilet paper would beg to differ!
+Many times, we take for granted that things are safe or wouldn't interest animals.
+However, the puppy running down the hall with a roll of toilet paper would beg to differ!

-So let's get your home and yard ready so it is safe for your pets (and also not a free going playground waiting for destruction and mayhem)!
+Let's get your home and yard ready so it is safe for your pets (and also not a free going playground waiting for destruction and mayhem)!

 Part I: Preparing Your Home

 When bringing a new pet to the home the last thing anyone wants to think about is cleaning and proofing their home.
 However, taking a little time to do so will prevent headaches and possible heartaches.
 It will keep your pet, prized possessions and your sanity intact.
 This is true whether you are bringing home a new pet or adjusting an older one to a new home.
-Or, perhaps, you find your self in the unfortunate situation of losing possessions to a pet who has never had boundaries set up in your home.
+Or, perhaps, you find yourself in the unfortunate situation of losing possessions to a pet who has never had boundaries set up in your home.
 Whatever your reason, these tips will help proof your home for the new, old and mischievous pets in your life.

 Think Below the Knees